Database architecture for Amazon RDS Custom for Oracle - Amazon Relational Database Service

 Supported engine types

-When you create an Amazon RDS Custom for Oracle CEV or DB instance, choose either of the following engine types:
+When you create an Amazon RDS Custom for Oracle CEV or DB instance, choose either a CDB engine type or a non-CDB engine type:

-This engine type specifies the multitenant architecture.
+These engine types specify the Oracle multitenant architecture.
 This option is available only for Oracle Database 19c.
 When you create an RDS for Oracle DB instance using the multitenant architecture, your CDB includes the following containers:

 • CDB root (CDB$ROOT)